IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/jeremy-keith.md

 ## What was the most challenging project you ever faced and why?

-I run <a class="link link--special" href="https://thesession.org" target="_blank" rel="noopener">The Session</a> — a community website for traditional Irish music.
+I run <a class="link link--special" href="https://thesession.org" target="_blank" rel="noopener noreferrer">The Session</a> — a community website for traditional Irish music.
 It's challenging not so much from a technical perspective, but from a human angle: trying to create and sustain a healthy online environment has definitely had its challenges.
 But it's also the project that has given me the greatest reward.

 ## Can you describe your workflow when you create HTML, CSS and JavaScript from scratch?